-We’re deep in the summer, and swimming is (for many of us) one of the key activities in our to-do lists.
-Apart from being a fun and affordable activity, swimming is also a quite effective total body exercise.
+We’re deep in the summer, and swimming is (for many of us) one of the key activities on our to-do lists.
+Apart from being a fun and affordable activity, swimming is also quite an effective total body exercise.

 Treat Your Hair Before You Swim

 Dry hair typically absorbs chlorine faster than wet hair.
 You are therefore advised to wet your hair a few minutes before hitting the pool and then coat it with an oil or silicone-based product like coconut oil or serum.
 Basically, oiling your hair creates a chemical barrier that slows the absorption of chlorine.
 On the other hand, silicone-based hair products cover most of the hair shaft and ensure that no unwanted residue is left on the pool.